I had a dream. A dream of spring. A dream of tulip fields in bloom below trees green with new

 We sit down in an alcove in a corner and eat a snack with a view of a stream outside.
 I lie down tired

 on a bench.
-A lady on wheelchair passes by.
+A lady in a wheelchair passes by.
 Our eyes meet and we exchange smiles, the first of

 many on that day.